-We explained in a few words in another page how to preprocess raw CCD images to substract dark frames and other bias to get frames ready for the post processing.
-Now, before combining these images they need to be normalized so that they cover an uniform range of brightness.
+We explained in a few words in another page dealing with CCD how to preprocess raw digital images to substract dark frames and other bias to get frames ready for the post processing.
+Now, before stacking these images they need to be normalized so that they cover an uniform range of brightness.

-The tools are usually automatic algorithms which ensure next functions :
+The tools are usually automatic algorithms that ensure next functions :

 - Display a histogram of the image light curve showing the "brightness" level of each pixel

-- Process to stretching to extend the histogram over the full range of data.
+- Process to stretching in order to extend the histogram over the full range of data.

 A second issue is the color balance of the image.
-Theoretically the brightest stars must be pure white and the background sky pure black, without red, green or blue dominance.
+In theory, the brightest stars must be pure white and the background sky pure black, without red, green or blue dominance.
 Here also the correction can be set automatically in most imaging programs.
 In case of algorithm failure, the previous steps must be applied manually, shifting the brightness of each channel.
-But most of the time the aesthetic effect is improved when the background sky is deep blue.
+But most of the time the aesthetic effect is improved when the background sky is deep blue or even black.
 Now our images are prepared and ready for registration and stacking.

 2d step : registration